ardikabs/kubectl-ssh_jump/README.md

   -i, --identity-file  : Target SSH identity file.
   -o, --ssh-opts       : SSH additional flags.
   -P, --persistent     : Enable and/or use persistent ssh-jump pod.
 This flag is mutually exclusive with "--cleanup".
-  --cleanup            : Clean up ssh-jump if any.
+  -C, --cleanup            : Clean up ssh-jump if any.
 This flag is mutually exclusive with "--persistent".
 If both are specified, then this flag will take precedence.
 ```

 ## SSH'ing to the target node